biotaphy/biotaphy.github.io/index.md

 PAMs far surpasses earlier applications as we can efficiently perform robust permutation testing using a much larger number of randomizations.

-In our network integration of iDigBio, Open Tree of Life, and Lifemapper, we developed a set of multi-species and phylogenetic analyses to leverage the new integration of data types.
-The Platform now includes quantifications and qualifications of PAMs including calculation of Whittaker’s multiplicative beta, Lande’s additive beta, Legendre’s beta, richness-field of a species, dispersion-field of a species, matrix of covariance of composition of sites,
+As part of our network integration of the iDigBio, Open Tree of Life, and Lifemapper, we implemented a suite of multi-species and phylogenetic analyses that were made possible by the convergence of data from the three  data communities.
+The Biotaphy Platform now includes quantifications and qualifications of PAMs including calculation of Whittaker’s multiplicative beta, Lande’s additive beta, Legendre’s beta, richness-field of a species, dispersion-field of a species, matrix of covariance of composition of sites,